 Emmerich scouted locations around Hawaii, and eventually chose Oahu.
 Filming for the $100 million dollar movie will begin in November at Joint Base Pearl Harbor-Hickam.
 It is the same location that Cameron Crowe used to film “Aloha” with Bradley Cooper and Emma Stone.

-In the new “Midway” film, Woody Harrelson will play Admiral Chester Nimitz.
-Nimitz is famous for using information gathered by US codebreakers to forestall a Japanese ambush at Midway on June 4, 1942.
+In the new Midway film, it is rumored that Admiral Chester Nimitz will be played by Woody Harrelson.
+The admiral is famous for using information gathered by US codebreakers to forestall a Japanese ambush at Midway on June 4, 1942.

 Commander Wade McClusky will be portrayed by Luke Evans who previously appeared in “Beauty and the Beast” and “Professor Martin and the Wonder Women.”
 McCluskey was awarded the Navy Cross for his efforts at Midway.
 Also confirmed to be appearing in the movie are Mandy Moore and Patrick Wilson.